 Different Forms of Healing: Therapy, Coaching + Peer Support (Part 3)

-Written by: James Bosch and Cindy Rutter, BSN, MFTI
+Written by: James Bosch and Cindy Rutter, BSN, AMFT

 Many times, after a tragic event in our lives things just don’t naturally settle back to how they were before.
-These events can often become even more challenging if we had emotional trials in our lives before There are many roads to healing, and usually, the hardest part is taking the first big step of asking for help!
-Often, we just can’t do it alone.
-The purpose of this article is to help you understand what kind of help is out there and when on your path to healing, you may want to consider getting assistance from a trained therapist, a life coach, a peer supporter, or a combination of the three.
+These events can often become even more challenging if we had emotional trials in our lives before.
+There are many roads to healing, and usually, the hardest part is taking the first big step of asking for help!
+Many of us just can’t do it alone.
+The purpose of this article is to help you understand what kind of help is out there on your path to healing, and when you may want to consider getting assistance from a trained therapist, a life coach, a peer supporter, or a combination of the three.

 Some of us have a hard time admitting we need help and can no longer get through the difficult parts of our recovery alone or by sheer willpower.
-Many of us grew up with messages that this is a weakness or a stigma that if we get help, say from a therapist, then we are somehow crazy, broken or more commonly “weak.”
+Many of us grew up with messages that asking for help is a weakness.
+Some families and cultures have myths or stigmas that seeing a therapist or other professional means we are somehow crazy, broken or more commonly “weak.”
 In contrast, we the authors believe that the act of asking for help on your healing journey is a sign of great strength and wisdom, and yes, even courageous.
 So, we will outline three types of help; Therapy, Life Coaching, and Peer Support.
-In Part Three, we will explore what peer support is and how it can be beneficial for healing.
-We will also discuss a variety of peer support programs and resources.
+In Part One, we will discuss therapy as one potential means of healing.

 What is peer-support?
 Simply put, it is the power of healing that comes about when two people with a shared life experience come together to share their experience with each other.
 It is the magic and ease that one feels when they do not have to explain their whole story to be understood completely.
 Peer support can happen one on one, in small informal gatherings or in organized groups and meetings.